Back to blog

 • Evaluation samples: audit a representative set of outputs to avoid optimizing cost while quality falls.

 Security and FinOps should work together.
 The same audit logs that help control tool permissions also help explain cost.
 NextPage's secure AI agent development checklist covers the permission and audit side that cost teams need for trustworthy reporting.
+For larger programs, connect the same rules to enterprise AI agent governance so budget caps, approval levels, monitoring, and rollback criteria are reviewed together.

 Who Owns Agentic AI FinOps?